Murray, Kentucky: Public library

 Murray has a lending library, the Calloway County Public Library.

 Media

 The only daily newspaper in the city of Murray is the Murray Ledger & Times.
 The Ledger was established in 1879 and has remained locally operated.
 It is printed six days per week and has a city/county circulation of around 7,200 papers per day.
 The Ledger also has many out-of-city readers who receive it via mail.
-The Murray State News is a weekly, award-winning student produced newspaper that has become popular not only with students, but with regular citizens of Murray.
+The Murray State News is a weekly, award-winning student-produced newspaper that has become popular not only with students, but with other citizens of Murray.
 The paper features everything from campus news, sports, activities, and opinions.

 There are four radio stations with buildings in Murray, although the city can receive 25 different FM signals.

 Murray has one television station: WKMU 21, the local transmitter for the statewide KET public television network.
 Other major network stations available in Murray are: